Edgardo Donato

 Edgardo Donato on CD

-Next, get the Donato CD on RGS's Tango Collection.
-This is where you can find all those classic tracks from the deleted El Bandoneón CDs.
+Since Euro Records officially stopped production of CDs in 2013, there is only one CD of Edgardo Donato available.
+This is the Donato album on RGS's Tango Collection.
+Here one can find all those classic tracks from the long deleted El Bandoneón CDs.
 El huracán, Chiqué, Hácete cartel, and La cumparsita were completely unavailable, whilst Santa milonguita, El día que me quieras, Ruego, were only available on an expensive mp3 collection from Argentina.
 I could also add El chamuyo, only recently available once more on the 10 CD box on Membrán.

 This album is not entirely classic 30s Donato cuts however; there are also 7 cuts from 1950-1951.
 Apart from the instrumental El acomodo, you can spot these on the listing from the vocalists, Adolfo Rivas and Carlos Almada.
 These are mostly forgettable, although the vals is fun and it's interesting to hear both versions of Donato's signature track, Se va la vida.